Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle

-A problem that many optimization-based motion planners face is the possibility that the optimization may converge to a local minimum.
+A problem that many optimization-based motion planners, including Trajopt, face is the possibility that the optimization may converge to a local minimum.
 Though generally rare in the implemented system, this situation can present a safety hazard for the robot, because the completed path may not necessarily maintain safe distance from the obstacles.
-Fortunately, it is straightforward to verify whether or not the output of Trajopt does indeed avoid the obstacles correctly.
-If this check fails, our algorithm restarts Trajopt, using a modified initial condition, in a renewed effort to find a valid path.
+Local minima can be present, for example, either (a) when the path is passing through an obstacle and there is no free space in a $D_{\rm min}$ radius, or (b) when the path is passing through a narrow passage and the desired clearance from the obstacles cannot be maintained.
+Typically, such issues are resolved with warm-starting of the optimization process: a fast motion planner is used to generate beforehand a set of valid paths and these paths are used consecutively to initialize the optimization until a valid solution is found.
+An example of such work~\cite{li2016birrtopt} for Trajopt uses the BiT-RRT~\cite{4650993} planner.